wp-plugins/cp-contact-form-with-paypal/README.txt

 * For automatic delivering of information after payment (put the information into the auto-reply message)
 * ... any other use involving contact forms and PayPal payments

+= Pro Features: =

+The following features aren't part of the free version.
+The following features are present only in the pro version

+* Visual form builder: The free version includes a classic predefined form.
+If you need a different form you will need the pro version.
+* Recurrent payments, work without PayPal, sandbox, discount codes and dynamic/open prices.

+If you are interested in a version with the pro features you can get it here: http://wordpress.dwbooster.com/forms/cp-contact-form-with-paypal

 == Installation ==

 To install CP Contact Form with PayPal, follow these steps: